Júlia Lopes de Almeida

-Júlia Valentina da Silveira Lopes de Almeida (Sep 24, 1862 – May 30, 1934) was one of the first Brazilian women to earn acclaim and social acceptance as a writer.
+Júlia Valentina da Silveira Lopes de Almeida (September 24, 1862 – May 30, 1934) was one of the first Brazilian women to earn acclaim and social acceptance as a writer.
 In a career that spanned five decades, she wrote in a variety of literary genres; however, it is her fiction, written under the influence of the naturalists Émile Zola and Guy de Maupassant, that has captured the attention of recent critics.
 Her notable novels include Memórias de Marta (Marta's Memoirs), the first Brazilian novel to take place in an urban tenement, A Família Medeiros (The Medeiros Family), and A Falência (The Bankruptcy).
 Immensely influential and appreciated by peers like Aluísio Azevedo, João do Rio and João Luso, she is remembered as an early advocate of modernized gender roles and increased women's rights, as a precursor to later women writers like Clarice Lispector, and for her support of abolition.
 She was married to the poet Filinto de Almeida.

 Life

-Valentina Lopes de Almeida was born on September 24, 1862 in Rio de Janeiro.
+Almeida was born on September 24, 1862, in Rio de Janeiro.
 She was daughter of the Visconde de São Valentim (in English "Viscount of Saint Valentine").
 Her career started in a newspaper of Campinas, the Gazeta de Campinas, in 1881.
 That year brought several shifts to Brazilian literature, namely the work Memórias Póstumas de Brás Cubas of Machado de Assis.
 Lopes de Almeida followed the new trends; however, her fame was ephemeral.

 In Imperial Brazil, a woman that was dedicated to literature was seen with certain prejudice.
 In an interview conceded to João do Rio she said:

 Her first article in Gazeta de Campinas was an article about theater.
 Although she was one of the first Brazilian women to write, she did not achieve the same success that European female authors had, like George Sand and Jane Austen.